tari-labs/tari-university/src/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 #### Strengths

 - Outsourced computation - anyone in the world can post a computational task, and anyone else can receive a reward for completing it. [[40]]
-- Scalable - by decoupling verification for miners into a separate protocol, TrueBit can achieve high transaction throughput without facing a Verifier’s Dilemma. [[40]]
+- Scalable - by decoupling verification for miners into a separate protocol, TrueBit can achieve high transaction throughput without facing a Verifier's Dilemma. [[40]]

 #### Weaknesses

 TrueBit is yet to be fully tested.

-#### Opportunities for Tari
+#### Opportunities

 Nothing at the moment as Tari wouldn't be doing heavy/complex computation, at least not in the short term.

-#### Threats to Tari

-None.

 ## Observations